quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 leverages 128-bit AES Electronic Codebook (ECB) mode, much like QUIC header protection.

+In the text below, ^ is the XOR function, || is concatenation, and "zeros" is of length equal to 15 octets minus the server ID length, so that the input to AES-ECB is 16 octets.

+The truncate() function takes the most significant octets of its argument, so that the XOR function operates on fields of the same length.

 1. Set server_id_0 to the server ID, and nonce_0 to the nonce.

 2. server_id_1 = server_id_0 ^ (truncate(AES-ECB(key, nonce_0 || 0x01)))

-where ^ is the XOR function, || is concatenation, and "zeros" is of equal to 15 octets minus the server ID length, so that the input to AES-ECB is 16 octets.

-The truncate function takes the most significant octets of its argument, so that the XOR function operates on fields of the same length.

 3. nonce_1 = nonce_0 ^ truncate(AES-ECB(key, server_id_1 || zeros || 0x02))